High culture meets good times in Amsterdam, a city as popular for museum-hopping mini-breaks as it is for raucous hen or stag trips.

 Amsterdam is perfectly positioned for day trips.
 You can find dozens of fantastic options for easy getaways right on your doorstep, reachable in an hour or less by train from Amsterdam Centraal.

 If you’re in Amsterdam between March and May, a visit to the Keukenhof flower gardens in Lisse is simply non-negotiable.
 Flowers of all types (not just tulips) briefly bring the area alive with colour each year.
-You can reach Keukenhof with the 858 bus from Schiphol in under an hour.
+You can reach Keukenhof with the 858 bus from Schiphol in under an hour, making it truly one of the most enchanting places to see in Amsterdam at this time of the year.

-You’ll find cheese aplenty on sale in Amsterdam, but if you want to really feel a connection with the stuff you’re eating, there’s nothing like going straight to the source.
-Each Thursday morning throughout spring and summer in the pretty town of Gouda you’ll find a cheese market being held in front of the historic town hall.
+You’ll find cheese aplenty in the various places to eat around Amsterdam, but if you want to really feel a connection with the stuff you’re eating, there’s nothing like going straight to the source.
+Each Thursday morning throughout spring and summer in the pretty town of Gouda, you’ll find a cheese market being held in front of the historic town hall.
 It’s been going strong since the 14th century.